- 2014 ELECTION CANDIDATES

 To make an old sentence politically correct, “Now is the time for all good people to come to the aid of the party.”

 In the 2007 general election, the Party ran 25 candidates, received about 9,000 votes and very modest media attention.
 We ran candidates in 2 provincial by-elections.
 We’ve had booths at the Manning Conference in Ottawa and at Word On The Street in Toronto, to increase our visibility and obtain leads for more members.
 Members have organized monthly Pub Nights in 7 cities.
 We are increasing our presence on the Internet through Facebook, Twitter and Meetup.
-We implemented this new web site.

 In order to keep the momentum going, we want to increase the number of candidates and our vote count again.
 The longer it takes for the current government to be defeated, the more candidates we should be able to run.
-Our objective is to run a Libertarian candidate in every riding.
+Our objective is to run a Libertarian candidate in every riding - a Full Slate.
 This will increase our visibility with the media and hopefully result in more coverage of the Party and our platform.
 As a result, more people will discover the Libertarian Party and some of them will join us.
 We are already attracting a number of disillusioned conservatives and young people looking for a real alternative to the socialist parties.